Last Updated on January 1, 2023

-Feeding accessories like breast pumps should be clean at least once a day to kill bacteria.
+- Feeding accessories like breast pumps should be cleaned at least once daily to kill bacteria.

 - Soak all parts in hot or cold water with a bit of soap for at least five minutes.

-- Remove any milk as it starts growing bacteria quickly which may cause problems like breast infection.
+- Remove any milk as it starts growing bacteria quickly, which may cause problems like a breast infection.

-- Rinse well or run through the dishwasher on normal cycle with no detergent
+- Rinse well or run through the dishwasher on a normal cycle with no detergent.

-There are different ways to sterilize baby bottles.
-There are plenty of methods like boiling water, steaming with special equipment, using sterilising solutions and also microwaving.
-They all works differently and have different advantages.
+There are different ways to sterilise baby bottles.
+There are plenty of methods like boiling water, steaming with special equipment, sterilising solutions and microwaving.
+They all work differently and have different advantages.

-Boiling is the easiest methods because all you need is a pan or big pot with boiling water on your stove.
-It does not require much effort even when you are sterilising more than two bottles at a time.
-You should boil baby’s bottles and all of feeding tools for about 2-5 minutes (not more than that).
+Boiling is the easiest method because all you need is a pan or big pot with boiling water on your stove.
+It does not require much effort, even when you are sterilising more than two bottles at a time.
+You should boil the baby’s bottles and all of the feeding tools for about 2-5 minutes (not more than that).
 The heat of boiling water will kill all the germs and bacteria.

 You can sterilise two or more bottles at a time with steam sterilisers, but it is important to buy specific equipment for that.
 The steaming process takes about five minutes.
-This way of sterilising all bottle parts has less contact with boiling water so they are better protected against damages.
+This way of sterilising all bottle parts has less contact with boiling water, so they are better protected against damage.

-This steam sterilizer is a device specialised to sterilising baby bottles and other small objects.
+This electric steriliser is a device specialising in sterilising baby bottles and other small objects.
 It’s available at shops and online.

-To begin, add water into the steam chamber of an electric steam sterilizer.
+To begin, add water into the steam chamber of an electric steam steriliser.
 Next, just open the lid and place all your washed baby feeding equipment and baby bottles inside.
-Then press a button or turn a knob on top of unit to begin process which takes about 10-30 minutes depending on how much you steam.
-The steam goes through the holes in the base of each bottle and kills bacteria without harming any plastics parts.
-When you’re done, release remaining steam from the steam chamber and remove the bottles.
+Then press a button or turn a knob on top of the unit to begin the process, which takes about 10-30 minutes depending on how much you steam.
+The steam goes through the holes in the base of each bottle and kills bacteria without harming any plastic parts.
+When you’re done, release the remaining steam from the steam chamber and remove the bottles.

 For best results: use distilled water and steam for at least five minutes.

-For a microwave steam sterilizer, you will need water and a microwavable bowl (heatproof glass or plastic).
+For a microwave steam steriliser, you will need water and a microwavable bowl (heatproof glass or plastic).
 You can use any size of bowl that fits into your microwave.
 It is important that the bottle does not touch the sides, bottom or lid of the bowl.
 The bottles and teats should be sterilised in that hot steaming water for five minutes.
-Though it’s very economic to use the microwave as you dont have to shop for a new sterilising device, you cant sterilise many bottles at a time and have to clean up the microwave before the sterilisation.
+Though it’s very economical to use the microwave as you don’t have to shop for a new sterilising device, you can’t sterilise many bottles at a time and have to clean up the microwave before the sterilisation.

 This is a safe, green way to sterilise your baby’s bottles.
 UV light passes through the bottle and kills 99% of harmful germs and bacteria in minutes.
-UV steriliser can be used for breast pump’s parts too!
-The light penetrates deep into seams, cracks and seals to eliminate all types of micro-organisms including mold spores or even hidden germs which regular washing can not reach.
+UV steriliser can be used for breast pump parts too!
+The light penetrates deep into seams, cracks and seals to eliminate all micro-organisms, including mould spores or even hidden germs that regular washing can not reach.

 After washing your baby’s bottles and feeding equipment, just put them all in the steriliser and press the Start button.
 The recommended sterilising time varies from 10-30 minutes, depending on the number of feeding equipment and bottle parts.

-The sterilised bottles which are exposed to UV radiation need to be poured some tap water inside so they can be reused immediately without any harm.
+The sterilised bottles exposed to UV radiation need to be poured with tap water inside so they can be reused immediately without any harm.

 This solution comes in different forms: liquid, wipes or tablets.
 It is essential to follow the manufacturer’s instructions carefully as each product will have specific guidelines on how it should be used.

-– Place all the items in a sealed container.
-Pour in enough sterilising solution to cover all the bottles and teats, ensuring that they are completely submerged.
+- Place all the items in a sealed container.
+Pour enough sterilising solution to cover all the bottles and teats, ensuring they are completely submerged

 - Shake well for about a minute

-– Leave the bottles and teats for a further 30 minutes or follow manufacturer’s guidelines.
+- Leave the bottles and teats for a further 30 minutes or follow the manufacturer’s guidelines

 If using wipes: